Stereotypes exist, plain and simple.

 Jennifer Lopez is an amazing dancer, but many Latina women have zero rhythm.
 Look up any music video of J Lo or Camila Cabello, and their dancing puts anyone else you know to shame.

-It is not strictly because of their cultural background.
+It is not strictly because of their cultural background from Latin America.
 Years of training, along with thousands of dollars, can justify the amazing talents they show as dancers.

 She Is an Amazing Cook